-- (2) Amounts reported represent the aggregate grant date fair value of TRSUs and PRSUs under the 2021 Plan, computed in accordance with FASB ASC 718.
-Each of Messrs, Kalnin's, Jimenez's and Jacobsen's PRSUs were granted in 2021.
+(2) Amounts reported represent the aggregate grant date fair value of TRSUs and PRSUs under the 2021 Plan, computed in accordance with FASB ASC 718.
+Each of Messrs.
+Kalnin's, Jimenez's and Jacobsen's PRSUs were granted in 2021.
 Under the 2021 Plan, TRSUs are expected to be granted in four annual grants over a four-year period.
-The first annual grant of each of Messrs.
-Kalnin's, Jimenez's and Jacobsen's TRSUs were granted in 2021.
-In accordance with FASB ASC 718, for accounting purposes, the Company recognized a compensation expense for each of the four annual grants expected to be granted during the four-year period, although only the first annual grant was granted in 2021.
-Therefore, the grant date fair value of the TRSUs reflects not only the TRSUs granted in 2021, but also the TRSUs that were expected to be granted in 2022, 2023 and 2024, subject to the continuation of the 2021 Plan and continued employment through each such anticipated grant date, in addition to other factors.
+For each of Messrs.
+Kalnin, Jimenez and Jacobsen, the first annual grant of TRSUs was made in 2021, the second annual grant of TRSUs was made in 2022 and the third annual grant of TRSUs for Messrs.
+Kalnin and Jacobsen was made in January 2023.
+In accordance with FASB ASC 718, for accounting purposes, the Company recognized a compensation expense in 2021 for each of the four annual grants expected to be granted during the four-year period, although only the first annual grant was granted in 2021.
+Therefore, in 2021, the grant date fair value of the TRSUs reflects not only the TRSUs granted in 2021, but also the TRSUs that were expected to be granted, and have since actually been granted in 2022 and, for Messrs.
+Kalnin and Jacobsen, in 2023, and the grant date fair value of the TRSUs that were expected to be granted in 2024, subject to the continuation of the 2021 Plan and continued employment through each such anticipated grant date, in addition to other factors.
 For more details relating to the assumptions used in calculating the grant date fair value of the TRSUs and PRSUs reported in this column, including modifications made thereto in November 2021, see "Note 11 - Equity-based Compensation" to our historical consolidated financial statements included elsewhere in this prospectus.
 The grant date fair value for the PRSUs reflected in this table are reported based upon the probable outcome of the performance conditions as of the grant date, and were \$12,570,730, \$5,959,428 and \$7,135,885 for Messrs.
 Kalnin, Jimenez and Jacobsen, respectively, which amounts are the sum of the original grant date fair value of the PRSUs, assuming a stock price of \$10.00 per share and assumptions made with respect to the achievement of the performance goals at that time, plus the incremental cost associated with a modification made to the awards in November 2021, assuming a stock price of \$11.06 per share and changes to the assumptions made with respect to the achievement of the performance goals as of the date of modification.
-The value of the PRSUs granted in 2021, assuming achievement of the maximum performance would have been as follows: Mr. Kalnin: \$20,184,942; Mr. Jimenez: \$12,029,741; Mr. Jacobsen: \$14,404,544, which amounts are the sum of the original grant date fair value of the PRSUs, assuming a stock price of \$10.00 per share, plus the incremental cost associated with a modification made to the awards in November 2021, assuming a stock price of \$11.06 per share. - (3) Amounts reported represent each NEO's annual performance-based bonus earned in 2021 but paid after the end of the fiscal year, upon certification of the applicable performance measures by our Compensation Committee.
-See "- 2021 Performance-Based Bonuses" for more information.
+The value of the PRSUs granted in 2021, assuming achievement of the maximum performance would have been as follows: Mr. Kalnin: \$20,184,942; Mr. Jimenez: \$12,029,741; Mr. Jacobsen: \$14,404,544, which amounts are the sum of the original grant date fair value of the PRSUs, assuming a stock price of \$10.00 per share, plus the incremental cost associated with a modification made to the awards in November 2021, assuming a stock price of \$11.06 per share.